Degrees, Requirements, Funding

 - Setting the date:

-- The exam is taken in March or early April, and no later than 15 April.
+- The exam is taken in March, preferably just before or just after spring break.
 Students are responsible for setting the date for the exam (in consultation with their examiners), and communicating this date to all concerned, including the graduate coordinator, who will assign space for the exam.

 - The examiners communicate with one another prior to the exam, considering strengths and/or areas of concern.
 In rare cases, examiners will decide that a student should postpone or not proceed to orals.